axiomatic-cmd/prompteng-kit/README.md

 # prompteng

-**v2.0.0** — prompt engineering configuration skill for AI agents and orchestrators.
+Prompt engineering configuration skill for AI agents and orchestrators.

 Skill file that loads at chat start, codifying security rules, session initialization, the 7-Part Prompt Framework, and session-persistence protocols.
 Readable by both humans and AI sub-agents.
 Intended for software engineers and the agents they orchestrate.